Nigeria

 Current Oil Mining Licence and Oil Prospecting Licence holders will continue to be taxed in line with the Petroleum Profits Tax Act (PPTA) unless a conversion contract is executed in line with the provisions of the Petroleum Industry Act 2021.

-Minimum tax
+Minimum effective tax rate

 Alternative tax on distribution

 There is a tax on distribution where a company pays a dividend in excess of its taxable profit.
-Certain profits should be deducted from the dividend that is compared to the taxable profit, including dividend income that has suffered WHT, profits exempt under the Companies Income Tax, Capital Gains Tax, Petroleum Profit Tax, Industrial Development (Income Tax Relief) Act, and retained earnings that had suffered tax previously.
+Certain profits should be deducted from the dividend that is compared to the taxable profit, including dividend income that has suffered WHT, profits exempt under the Companies Income Tax, Capital Gains Tax, Petroleum Profit Tax, Hydrocarbon tax, Industrial Development (Income Tax Relief) Act and retained earnings that had suffered tax previously.

 Alternative tax on deemed profit